-The Financial Brand is always looking for experienced and talented presenters who have what it takes to join our all-star lineup of world-class speakers.
+Ready to hit the stage?
+The Financial Brand is looking for experienced, talented speakers who have what it takes to join our all-star lineup.

 Here’s what you need to know to submit a speaking proposal.

-To be considered for a speaking slot at The Financial Brand Forum 2020, we require the following:
+To be considered for a speaking slot at The Financial Brand Forum, we require the following:

 - The name, title/position and company of the speaker who will be presenting